The Archbishop's Palace

-With its imposing exterior, replete with wooden shutters and balconies, the Archbishop's Palace is said to be the oldest house in Ho Chi Minh City.
-Originally built in 1790 for the French Bishop of Adran, it was relocated in 1946 to its current site and last renovated in 1980.
+With its imposing exterior, replete with wooden shutters and balconies, the Archbishop's Palace was originally built in 1790 for the French Bishop of Adran, it was relocated in 1946 to its current site.
 This colonial wonder is one of the best maintained examples of French architecture in Saigon.